Al Groves: Career

-Through Sandhills, Groves built a reputation as a reliable and exciting engineer, whilst developing his ear and own ideas in production.
-He worked with a growing clientele at Sandhills, from small, independent bands to world famous musicians, including Elvis Costello, Ian Broudie and Claire Sweeney.
-After several successful years during a time of general upheaval in the industry, Groves left Sandhills in 2012 to become manager and resident producer of the Motor Museum.
+Through Sandhills, Groves built a reputation as an engineer, whilst developing his ideas in production.
+He worked with a growing clientele at Sandhills, from small, independent artists to Miles Kane, Elvis Costello and Claire Sweeney.

+Groves left Sandhills in 2012 to take over the lease for the Motor Museum recording studio.

 In early 2015, Groves traveled to Santorini, Greece to engineer Bring Me the Horizon's fifth studio album That's the Spirit, having worked with the band on the first single for the album ("Drown") at the Motor Museum the previous year.